arivolispark/blog/README.md

 | Over fitting | Under fitting
 | --- | ---
 |  If 'k' is very small | If 'k' is very large

+# Naive Bayes
+1. Features need to be independent of one another

+For unbalanced data, Naive Bayes performs better than KNN.